acwazz/fastapi-responseschema/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Snippets**
-If applicable, add screenshots to help explain your problem.
+If applicable, add snippets of code to help explain your problem.

 **Additional context**
 Add any other context about the problem here.